Schorcher5/Schorcher5/README.md

 <h1>Hi, I'm Joaquin Cisneros</h1>
-<h2>I'm a Computer Science Student at the University of Victoria and an aspriing Software Developer</h2>
+<h2>I'm a Computer Science Student at the University of Victoria and a Software Developer</h2>

 - 👋 Hi, I’m @Joaquin_Cisneros
 - 👀 I’m interested in anime, video games, and philosophy